gizmore/phpgdo/DOCS/GDO7_PACKAGING.md

 This does install the module to the database, and does some work like triggering hooks and using package managers to download more software.

 Please note that GDOv7 always uses the sourcecode for a javascript dependency in debug mode.
 For production the asset pipeline is fully F5, any source is denied by htaccess.

 To reproduce the single steps, this is a good start:

 		./gdo_adm.sh install <module>
-		cd phpgdo # go to root folder
         ./gdo_yarn.sh # Install yarn dependencies
 		./gdo_post_install.sh # trigger post install hooks
 		enable the module # HOW?!

 That's it.
 Your application now includes the latest jQuery assets via src.

 ## Updating your installation